 R. L. B.

-Several years ago a teenage girl knocked on the door of the rooming house where I was staying.
+Several years ago a teenage girl knocked on the front door of the rooming house where I was staying.
 When I opened the door the young lady endeavored to interest me in the religious system of which she was a member.
-On the front porch the conversation quickly turned to her belief that "Jesus" was a created being, and was therefore not the Almighty God Jehovah.
+On the steps of the front porch the conversation quickly turned to her belief that "Jesus" was a created being, and was therefore not the Almighty God Jehovah.

 I asked her if that meant that wherever the Greek word for "God" appears without the definite article (I.e., "the God") it should always be translated "a god" meaning a lesser, created, being, not the true Almighty God?
 She agreed that this would be true.

 At that point I briefly excused myself to fetch my copy of the Westcott and Hort edition of the Greek New Testament.
 We then looked at several verses in John chapter one where the word "God" (Greek "theos") occurs (sometimes with, and sometimes without the definite article).

 "There was a man sent from theos (God) whose name was John."
 (John 1:6)

 I showed her that there was no definite article before theos (God) in this sentence.
 Should it be translated

 "There was a man sent from a god whose name was John." ???
 (John 1:6 - sic.)

 She seemed not to believe what I just showed her.
 I then showed her the following verses, where in each case there is no definite article before the Greek word theos (God), and if the story she had been told by her organization is true then these verses must be translated as follows: